melkypie/resource-packs/README.md

 # Resource packs
 Allows you to change the look of user interface in runescape

 ## How to use it:
 1. Add it from the plugin-hub
 2. Set the path to where your resource pack is stored in (without the trailing /)
-3. Restart the plugin and your resource should load in
+3. Restart the plugin and your resource pack should load in

 ## How to create a resource pack
 1. Download one of the sample packs